 Since your blood is used within every rhyme

-Silence ensued, he stared at me as if he expected an applause.
+Finishing, he stared as if expecting applause.

-Despite my relentlessly shaky knees, I pulled myself to my feet and faced the forest and all its supernatural glory.
-That euphoria I once felt existed no longer, it was replaced by an even stronger desire.
-I wanted revenge.
-I wanted my heart and most of all I wanted his words out of me.
+Despite my shaky knees, I pulled myself to my feet.
+The euphoria I had felt was replaced by an even stronger desire for revenge.
+I wanted my heart back, and most of all I wanted his words out of me.
 I couldn’t go home until my true heart was back in my chest.
 That meant I had to find the Valeureuse.

-“No, that was your job," he says, "why are you here?”
+“No, that was your job.
+Why are you here?”

 “You can’t have it.”